What is the primary function of starch in plants? | Channels for Pearson+

 1

-Understand the role of starch in plants: Starch is a polysaccharide made up of glucose molecules linked together.
+Understand the role of starch in plants: Starch is a polysaccharide composed of glucose molecules linked together.
 It is synthesized during photosynthesis and stored in plant cells.

-Recognize that starch is primarily used for energy storage: Plants store starch in specialized structures like chloroplasts and amyloplasts to provide energy during periods when photosynthesis is not actively occurring, such as nighttime or during dormancy.
+Clarify the primary function of starch: Starch serves as a storage form of energy in plants.
+When needed, it can be broken down into glucose to provide energy for cellular processes.

-Eliminate incorrect options: Starch does not act as a catalyst for photosynthesis, as enzymes like rubisco are responsible for catalyzing reactions in photosynthesis.
-It also does not transport water (a function of xylem) or provide structural support to cell walls (a function of cellulose).
+Eliminate incorrect options: Structural support to cell walls is provided by cellulose, not starch.
+Starch does not act as a catalyst in photosynthesis, nor does it transport water throughout the plant.

-Relate starch to its biochemical properties: Starch is insoluble in water, making it an ideal molecule for long-term energy storage without disrupting cellular osmotic balance.
+Relate starch to energy storage: Plants store starch in specialized structures like chloroplasts and amyloplasts.
+This stored energy can be utilized during periods of low photosynthetic activity, such as nighttime or winter.

-Conclude that the primary function of starch in plants is to serve as a long-term energy storage molecule, ensuring the plant has access to energy when needed.
+Conclude the correct answer: The primary function of starch in plants is to serve as a storage form of energy, ensuring the plant has a reserve of glucose for metabolic needs.

 Related Videos